jephianlin/SageableMath/ModularSage/MRC2020-SageIntro.md

 * Similarly, open a new Sage project, typo code in a cell, and press `shift + enter` to run.

 ## Basics
-If you have time for a better understanding of basic Python/Sage syntax, you may follow the Sage Basics tutorial below.
+You may skip this section and start the tutorials for IEPG-ZF directly.
+However, if you have time for a better understanding of the basic Python/Sage syntax, you may follow the Sage Basics tutorial below.
 A cheatsheet is also provided.
 * [Cheatsheet](http://jephianlin.github.io/SageBasics.pdf)
 * Sage Basics [1](ModularSage/Sage1.ipynb) [2](ModularSage/Sage2.ipynb) [3](ModularSage/Sage3.ipynb) [4](ModularSage/Sage4.ipynb)

 ## Tutorials for IEPG-ZF
+Tutorials focusing on graphs, matrices, and how to use them for IEPG-ZF research.
 * [Graphs and zero forcing](MRC2020-Graphs-and-zero-forcing.ipynb)
 * [Matrices and IEPG](MRC2020-Matrices-and-IEPG.ipynb)